Introduction

 Top 10 Conveyor Belt Deicer Manufacturers in the US

-Founded in 1970 and headquartered in Cleveland, Ohio, DirectChem (the operating name of Zircon Industries) is one of the most specialized conveyor belt deicer manufacturers in the US.
+Founded in 1970 and headquartered in Cleveland, Ohio, Zircon Industries is one of the most specialized conveyor belt deicer manufacturers in the US.
 The company serves mining, aggregate, quarrying, railroad, and construction equipment industries across the US, Canada, and Europe.
 Its flagship product, LiquidHeat, is a proven conveyor belt deicer with a -60°F freeze point — among the lowest documented in its class.

-After 30+ years of R&D, DirectChem developed a proprietary automated spray system purpose-built for conveyor applications:
+After 30+ years of R&D, Zircon Industries developed a proprietary automated spray system purpose-built for conveyor applications:

 | Specification | Details |